jaredly/jerd/docs/Roadmap.md

 ## What do we need in order to make this minimally usable by other people?

+START HERE: I'd really like tracing to be able to debug #454b9144.

 ### THe Editor more
+- [ ] enable pinning when you're mid-edit!
+That's key.
+- [ ] maybe pins should be pasued by default?
+That seems reasonable.
+- [ ] oof I really need a way to propagate changes 😅. like I just found a bug in a term, and want to fix it everywhere...
+- [ ] give me sliders to fiddle with constants, you cowards!
+  - Is this where custom render-widgets for different function calls comes into play? hmmm I think I might be able to do that already, it would be a little trippy though.
+Like I'm rendering to this contenteditable anyway, what's stopping me?
+I mean it's a little awkward to be rendering to literally HTML instead of react. hmmm. and also having to write the renderer twice.
 - [ ] pressing enter should auto-indent for you.
 - [ ] let's acually try to reprint-as-you-type.
 This will require threading through locations to the PPs, so we can do source-mapping to preserve cursor position.
 Also maybe we'll want a more forgiving parser? idk.

+### Full Page Design

+I think I need to rethink the design of the page.
+Maybe have the "pinned" pane be the same size as the unpinned pane? and ditch the current left column.
+I don't think it's really doing anything.
+I should think about how observable works and jupyter notebooks and then look into smalltalk maybe? idk. but like, having "the things in focus" and then "the things I'm just transiently looking at" seems good.
+Oooh maybe hovering over a term or type pops it up in the right-hand (non-pin) pane?

+hmmm but then I do still like the notion of a "gallery", especially when I'm experimenting.
+TODO link to that blog post -- here it is https://shalabh.com/programmable-systems/offload-mental-simulation.html hmm also the HN comments might be good https://news.ycombinator.com/item?id=27330740

+huh
+ok I really need to write a blog post or two about what I'm trying to do with jerd.

+But yeah, I think my north star right now should be "an IDE where I can tweak things and *hang on to the code* for each "screenshot" that I come up with.

 ### Tracing!
 - [x] basic compiler support